amulyavw/NeuralSpace_UI_Project/README.md

 ### Contact
 * Contact details

     The animation is created using gsap.from() method and scrollTrigger function of gsap library.
 * Google map

     A map has been integrated using the google maps API which is pointing to the address of the company.

 ### Footer
-the social-icons and copyright is animated using the scrollTrigger method that helps us create scroll-based animations
+The social-icons and copyright text is animated using the scrollTrigger method that helps us create scroll-based animations